Coventry Patmore

-Life

-Youth
+Early life

 The eldest son of author Peter George Patmore, Coventry Patmore was born at Woodford in Essex and was privately educated.
 The boy was very close to his father Peter and showed an early interest in literature.
 Coventry Patmore's first goal was to become an artist; he earned the silver palette of the Society of Arts in 1838.
 In 1839, his family sent Patmore to school in France for six months, where he began to write poetry.
 On his return to England, Peter Patmore planned to publish some of his son's youthful poems; however, Coventry Patmore had become interested in science, and set aside writing poetry.

-In 1846, with help from Richard Monckton Milnes.
-Coventry Patmore was appointed as the printed book supernumary assistant at the British Museum.
+In 1846, with help from Richard Monckton Milnes, Coventry Patmore was appointed as the printed book supernumary assistant at the British Museum.
 He would hold this position for the next 19 years, while devoting his spare time to writing poetry.
 In 1847, Patmore married Emily Augusta Andrews, the daughter of Dr. Andrews of Camberwell.
 By 1851, the couple had two sons: Coventry (born 1848) and Tennyson (born 1850).
-Three daughters followed – Emily (born 1853), Bertha (born 1855) and Gertrude (born 1857), before their last child, a son (Henry John), was born in 1860.
-Emily Andrews wrote children's stories.
+Three daughters followed – Emily Honoria (born 1853), Bertha (born 1855) and Gertrude (born 1857), before their last child, a son (Henry John), was born in 1860.
+Emily Augusta Patmore wrote under the pseudonym of Mrs Motherly.
+In 1859, she published The Servant's Behaviour Book, or, Hints on Manners and Dress for Maid Servants in Small Households, a conduct book for women in domestic service, written in a clear, practical manner.
+Nursery Poetry (1859) features lively verses on household matters, while Nursery Tales (1860) is improving and moralistic in tone.
+She is also considered to have had a significant role in the creation of The Children's Garland (1862), her husband's anthology of poems.

 Inspired by the literary success of Alfred Tennyson, Patmore devoted more energy to his writing.
 In 1844, he published a small volume of Poems, which had limited commercial success.
 However, Patmore was more upset by a harsh review of his work in Blackwood's Magazine.
 Discouraged, Patmore bought up the remainder of the edition and destroyed it.
 His friends encouraged him to keep writing and gave him valuable feedback.
 Furthermore, the publication of Poems enabled him to network with other literary figures, including Dante Gabriel Rossetti.
 Rossetti introduced Patmore to William Holman Hunt, who brought Patmore into the Pre-Raphaelite Brotherhood, contributing his poem "The Seasons" to The Germ.

 During his time at the British Museum, Patmore was instrumental in starting the Volunteer Movement in 1852.
 He wrote an important letter to The Times on the subject, and stirred up much enthusiasm among his colleagues.
 He also introduced academic David Masson to Emily Rosaline Orme, his wife Emily's niece, both of whom were strong supporters for women's suffrage and rights.